 You will be able to clear your outstanding by the due date and avoid interest charges

-you can plan your future purchases in accordance with your outstanding bill and the available credit limit.
+You can plan your future purchases in accordance with your outstanding bill and the available credit limit

 You can manage your finances better and be careful not to overspend

-You can check your credit card balance offline by calling the customer care number, sending an SMS, swiping the card at an ATM or visiting your nearest bank branch.
+You can check your credit card balance offline by calling the customer care number, sending an SMS, swiping the card at an ATM, or visiting your nearest bank branch.

 Most credit card balance check services are free, such as calling on a toll-free number, visiting the bank, checking on the net banking portal or the mobile app.
 The charges for SMS services are levied by the network operator and not the bank.

 A credit card balance refund refers to the money that the bank owes you when you pay more than the outstanding amount on the card.
 In most cases, the amount is refunded to your credit card account, which results in a negative balance on the card.

 Yes, your credit card balance can have a direct impact on your credit score.
 If the credit balance is high and you do not repay on time, your credit score may drop.
 The same happens if you spend more than the available limit.
 A high credit utilisation ratio over time can also bring your credit score down.

 If you accidentally overpay your credit card balance amount, the issuing bank is required to reimburse the overpayment.
 Alternatively, you can let it roll over towards next month’s charges.

 You can check your credit card balance in multiple ways, such as by visiting the bank branch or ATM.
 You can also use the mobile app or net banking or call customer care.
 In addition, you can also know your credit card’s outstanding balance through SMS alerts or by checking your monthly account statement.

 No, a credit card balance does not help in improving your CIBIL score.
 Instead, having an outstanding balance on a frequent basis will negatively affect your credit score.